allejok96/jw-scripts/README.md

 ### These scripts creates playlists from the videos on JW Broadcasting and the bible sound recordings on jw.org.

 #### jwb-index
-This script creates a hierarchy of m3u playlists containing the videos and categories on [JW Broadcasting](http://tv.jw.org/).
-This should work for most of the languages, but I have only tested English and Swedish.
+This script creates a hierarchy of m3u playlists containing the videos on [JW Broadcasting](http://tv.jw.org/).
+This should work for most of the languages, but I've only tested English and Swedish.
+The way the playlists link to "sub-playlists" seems to confuse players like VLC, but it works fine with Kodi - for which I wrote this script.

+**Update:** Now you can download the actual video files automatically with the `--download` flag.
+If you are planning to run this as a cron job, please also use the `--latest` flag to not overload the servers with unnecessary traffic.

 #### nwt-index
 This script does almost the same thing as jwb-index, but instead it indexes the MP3 recordings of the New Worlds Translation from [jw.org](http://www.jw.org).